gvwilson/thirdbit/src/fiction/iffy/1/index.md

 "Sure there is.
-You take the ionizer out of a differential micromagnetic filter, stick it in a high-conductance fractal mesh, and zip—there's your de-ionizer."
+You take the ionizer out of a differential micromagnetic filter, stick it in a high-conductance fractal mesh, and boom—there's your de-ionizer."

-"Huh,"
-Iffy scoffed.
+"Huh.
-"Feedback would slag that th' second you turned it on."
+Feedback would slag that th' second you turned it on," Iffy scoffed.

 "If you're careless, sure," the square man agreed.
 "You have to recalibrate the impedance every once in a while so that it doesn't overheat.